ccao-data/data-architecture/dbt/README.md

 ingests data from iasWorld overnight once daily.
 Sometimes a Valuations staff member will request a report during the middle of the workday, and they will need the most recent data, which will not exist in our warehouse yet.
-In these cases, you can use the `--refresh-tables` flag to output a command that you can run on the server to refresh any iasWorld tables that the town close reports rely on.
-Note that when you pass `--refresh-tables` to the script, it will _not_ export any reports, and will instead exit immediately after printing the refresh command.
+In these cases, you can use the `--print-table-refresh-command` flag to output a command that you can run on the server to refresh any iasWorld tables that the town close reports rely on.
+Note that when you pass `--print-table-refresh-command` to the script, it will _not_ export any reports, and will instead exit immediately after printing the refresh command.

 The following command will print a refresh command that can be run on the server